wkaisertexas/wkaisertexas.github.io/src/content/project/tiktok-uploader.md

 In December 2022, I began gaining interest in the video encoding and editing tool `ffmpeg`.
 At the same time, algorithmic content (split-screen subway surfers, am i the asshole (AITA), etc.) was taking over TikTok.

 I create a basic script to turn C-Span testimony into a many split-screen subway surfers-style content (I am a big C-Span fan).
 After rendering hundreds of videos, uploading videos everyday was the most painstaking.
 To circumvent this, I built a proof-of-concept command line application.
-Taking *Rich Ngyuen*'s [Software Development Essentials](https://uva-cs3140-sp23.github.io) at the time.
+Taking *Rich Nguyen*'s [Software Development Essentials](https://uva-cs3140-sp23.github.io) at the time.
 I decided to take the opportunity to try and develop the script into a higher-quality module.

 No real public modules existed for this purpose, so I decided to build one.
 Most of all, I think publishing this and going through three iterations was mostly an exercise of the challenges to writing good documentation.